writer/writer-framework/docs/docs/modifying-app-ui-through-backend.md

 UI manager contains methods linked to each frontend component.
 For example, in previous code snippets we provide a `ui.Text` method, which is used for creating [Text components](https://www.streamsync.cloud/component-list.html#text).

-This method expects `content: dict` as first argument, which enables you to modify the field properties of the component, through corresponding keys:
+This method expects `content: dict` as first argument, which enables you to set the field properties of the component, through corresponding keys:
 ```python
 ui.Text(
     {